9:15am - 10:45am

 Dr David Lanham

-Geriatric and general internal medicine consultant, University College London Hospitals NHS Foundation Trust
+Acute medicine consultant, University College London Hospitals NHS Foundation Trust

 Dr Mo Aye FRCP